youtype/boto3_stubs_docs/mypy_boto3_eks/client.md

 ### list_updates

-Lists the updates associated with an Amazon EKS cluster or managed node group in your AWS account, in the specified Region.
+Lists the updates associated with an Amazon EKS cluster or managed node group in your Amazon Web Services account, in the specified Region.

 Type annotations for `boto3.client("eks").list_updates` method.